JoelSjogren/video-organizer/HELP.md

 		hardlink FILES

 	-v, --verbose
-		output progress
+		output more info than usually

 	-h, --help
-		show this text and exit
+		just show this text

+	-r, --recursive
+		step into directories instead of omitting them
+		TO BE IMPLEMENTED

+	-s, --simulate
+		do not write changes to disk